J. T. Knott: Career

-After graduating from Wakelon High School in May of 1944, Knott registered for the United States Army on April 18, 1944.
+After graduating from Wakelon High School in May 1944, Knott registered for the United States Army on April 18, 1944.
 He served as a corporal in the 94th Infantry Division during World War II.
 He operated a machine gun and was assigned to the front lines as a replacement soldier.
 He was wounded in March 1945 while fighting near the Rhine River and was awarded the Purple Heart.
 After the war, Knott returned to Knightdale to operate his family's farm and general store.
 He also owns the Wendell-Knightdale Airport.

 A member of the Democratic Party, Knott served as a Wake County Commissioner for 12 years.
 He was the only commissioner to openly oppose the passage of a school bond proposal.
-In 1984, he volunteered on the senatorial campaign for the Republican candidate Jesse Helms.
+In 1984, he volunteered on the senatorial campaign for the Republican candidate Jesse Helms over his party mate Jim Hunt.
 Knott also served on the advisory council for Knightdale Elementary School and Vaiden Whitley High School.